 where you are.”

 I have very fond memories of visiting the Wildlife Safari when I was a little girl.
 I was thereby very excited to share the experience with my own children.
 We arrived Friday just before 11 a.m. and proceeded to drive through the park.
 Immediately, animals were visible all around us.
-Though we were able to see all the animals relatively well (the cheetahs were the only exception), most were not very active due to the heat.
+Though we were able to see all the animals relatively well, most were not very active due to the heat.

 It is unfortunate that the region doesn’t have a stronger economic base with which to support their endeavors with fund raising and private donations.
 Gives me things to mull over and discuss with my Roots & Shoots group in the near future.

 On a related note, we are going to be focusing on vertebrate animals in our science studies over the next couple of months.
 I generally start with inverts… but since we had an opportunity to go on safari, I figured it was a good kick-off.